-Best General Purpose Predator!
+Best General Purpose Predator for Gardens & Greenhouses

-Larval Frames and Bottles: Best for immediate treatment of a pest problem.
+Green Lacewing Larvae: Best for immediate treatment of a pest problem.
 If you have a more severe infestation, consider the larval frames or bottles.
 They provide the quickest means to control unwanted pests with the larvae arriving ready to feed.
 The larvae packaged in frames have small compartments that can be peeled open to make releases in various areas.
 Larvae are also available in a bottle, though it is more difficult to make even applications.

-Lacewing Adults: Best for establishing a population.
+Green Lacewing Adults: Best for establishing a population.
 If you are treating a large area and want to create standing populations, order adult lacewing.
-The adults come ready to lay eggs and do so throughout your release area.
+The adults come ready to lay eggs and do so throughout the release area.
 They are minor pollinators and feed on pollen/nectar, but do not actively control pests themselves.

 Beneficial insects are most effective when released preventively or at the first sign of pests.
 Apply periodically over the course of a growing season.
 ARBICO Organics is happy to work with you to develop an IPM program; however, results will vary based upon growing environment, growing conditions (temperature, relative humidity), interactions with native insect populations, growing medium, etc. Please provide as much detail about each of these factors as possible when dealing with one of our pest control specialists.
 This allows us to make the most accurate and cost-effective recommendations possible.